Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

 The corresponding cofibrantly generated model structure on $G$-spectra will be denoted $\Sp^\sF$.
 Again, weak equivalences (resp. fibrations) are maps $f$ such that $f^H$ is a weak equivalence (resp. fibration) of orthogonal spectra for all $H\in \sF$.
 The generating (trivial) cofibrations are $F_W((G/H)_+ \wedge g)$ as $H$ runs through $\sF$, $g$ runs through the generating (trivial) cofibrations of spaces, and $W$ runs through some $G$-universe $\cat{U}$. \end{defn}

 With the generating cofibrations in hand, Theorem \ref{thm:PPAxiom} implies that monoidal Bousfield localizations in $\Sp^\sF$ are characterized by the property that $\C \wedge (G/H)_+$ is a $\C$-local equivalence for all $H \in \sF$ (again, ignoring suspensions).
-One can also define $\sF$-fixed point semi-model structures $Oper^\sF$ on the category of $G$-operads, e.g. by applying the general machinery of Theorem 12.2.A in \cite{fresse-book}.
+One can also define $\sF$-fixed point semi-model structures $Oper^\sF$ on the category of $G$-operads by applying the general machinery of Theorem 12.2.A in \cite{fresse-book}.
+Indeed, \cite{gutierrez-white-equivariant} demonstrates how to define full model structures on these categories of operads, for even more general families of subgroups.

 \begin{defn} Let $E_\infty^\sF$ be the cofibrant replacement for the operad $Com$ in the $\sF$-fixed point semi-model structure on $G$-operads. \end{defn}